-Kathleen Holt joined The Center for Medicare Advocacy in 2014 as an Associate Director.
-Always seeking to make life better for individuals, Ms. Holt began her career with CIGNA Insurance Company, developing insurance claim process improvement strategies.
-After obtaining her M.B.A. in Healthcare Management from the University of Connecticut, Ms. Holt enjoyed protecting patient rights and expanding patient services as a hospital administrator – first at New Britain Memorial Hospital in Connecticut, and then at Northwest Hospital in Seattle, Washington.
-In 1993, Ms. Holt graduated from Seattle University School of Law and, striving to better understand government systems and decisions, she became a Special Assistant United States Attorney for the U.S. Department of Health and Human Services in Seattle.
-In that position, Ms. Holt authored health law opinions and worked to reduce fraud and misuse of resources through federal court litigation and development of improved administrative programs.
-In 1997, following the birth of her profoundly disabled second child, Ms. Holt founded a Seattle area law practice to advocate for the needs of the disabled and elderly.
-She led this law practice until her arrival at The Center for Medicare Advocacy in February 2014.
+Kathleen Holt joined The Center for Medicare Advocacy in 2014 as Associate Director.
+Ms. Holt began her career with CIGNA Insurance Company, developing insurance claim process improvement strategies.
+After obtaining her M.B.A. in Healthcare Management from the University of Connecticut, Ms. Holt helped protect patient rights and expand patient services as a hospital administrator – first at New Britain Memorial Hospital in Connecticut, and then at Northwest Hospital in Seattle, Washington.
+After obtaining her law degree from Seattle University in 1993, Ms. Holt became a Special Assistant United States Attorney for the U.S. Department of Health and Human Services in Seattle.
+In that position, Ms. Holt authored health law opinions, litigated in federal court, and served as in-house attorney for administrative law judges.
+In 1997, following the birth of her profoundly disabled second child, Ms. Holt founded a Seattle area law practice to advocate for the needs of older and disabled people.
+She led this practice until her arrival at the Center for Medicare Advocacy.